tc39/notes/meetings/2019-07/july-24.md

 DD: On  the web, as in TC39, we’re working on adding built-in modules.
 We thought it would  be an interesting  opportunity to work on aligning some of the conventions that are currently different and those that we wished were better.
 A few things that have been brought up

-MS:  I respectfully submit that this is an out of order discussion.
+MLS:  I respectfully submit that this is an out of order discussion.
 I don’t believe this is a Stage 1 concern, or relevant for TC39.

 DD: On the web we’re also working on built-in modules.

-MS: We typically don’t want to shop between multiple standards bodies.
+MLS: We typically don’t want to shop between multiple standards bodies.
 I don’t think that you brought this to the built-in module committee.

 DD: [too fast, not captured]

-MS: Like I said, I think it’s out of order and it’s not a Stage 1 issue.
+MLS: Like I said, I think it’s out of order and it’s not a Stage 1 issue.

 DD: This isn’t about the built-in module proposal that’s in this committee.

-MS: Then what’s it about?
+MLS: Then what’s it about?

 DD: TC39 typically gives good API design advice, so we want to get that advice.
 The web has built in globals and TC39 has built in globals.
 As we move into the web having built-in modules, as with JavaScript having built-in modules, we want alignment.